Jabalia refugee camp: Gaza war and genocide (2023–present)

-The Jabalia refugee camp, which has been the target of multiple Israeli air strikes during the Gaza war, was struck again on 31 October.
-The Israeli air strike killed at least 50 Palestinians and trapped more than 100 beneath the rubble, according to the Gaza Health Ministry.
+The Jabalia refugee camp has been the target of multiple Israeli air strikes during the Gaza war and Gaza genocide.
+An Israeli air strike on 31 October 2023 killed at least 50 Palestinians and trapped more than 100 beneath the rubble, according to the Gaza Health Ministry.
 The Indonesia Hospital said most casualties were women and children.
 Survivors and videos detailed massive destruction of homes and businesses, and the Gaza Interior Ministry stated the camp had been "completely destroyed," with preliminary estimates of about 400 wounded or dead.
-IDF spokesperson Daniel Hagari confirmed that Israeli fighter jets attacked the refugee camp, and stated that the attack killed a Hamas commander who led the 7 October attacks, along with dozens of Palestinian militants, and destroyed Palestinian tunnels.
+IDF spokesperson Daniel Hagari confirmed that Israeli fighter jets attacked the refugee camp, stating that the attack killed a Hamas commander who led the October 7 attacks, along with dozens of Palestinian militants, and destroyed Palestinian tunnels.
 Hamas said none of its commanders were present and that Israel was using these claims as an excuse for the attack.